Semei Kakungulu

-Semei Kakungulu (1869 – 24 November 1928) was a Ugandan statesman who founded the Abayudaya (Luganda: Jews) community in Uganda in 1917.
-He studied and meditated on the Old Testament, adopted the observance of all Moses' commandments, including circumcision, and suggested this observance for all his followers.
-The Abayudaya follow Jewish practices and consider themselves Jews despite the absence of Israelite ancestry.
+Semei Kakungulu (1869 – 24 November 1928) was a Mukooki General and a Ugandan statesman who founded the Abayudaya (Luganda: Jews) community in Uganda in 1917.
+He studied and meditated on the Tanakh, adopted the observance of all Moses' commandments, including circumcision, and suggested this observance for all his followers.
+The Abayudaya have converted to Judaism, mostly through the Reform and Conservative movements, while some have undergone Orthodox conversion.
+The Abayudaya do not claim ancient Israelite ancestry.

 He was also chosen to be the president of the Lukiiko of Busoga by the British colonists, and in effect, he became Busoga’s first 'King', although the British refused to give him that title.
 However, conflicts amongst the different chiefs and clans continued, and most Basoga still retained affiliation to their chief, clan or dialect.
 The Lukiiko structure collapsed, and Kakungulu was dismissed by the British.